USAFE-AFAFRICA commander visits Airmen in Djibouti

 |0

-This work, USAFE-AFAFRICA commander visits Airmen in Djibouti [Image 1 of 5], by SSgt Penny Snoozy, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USAFE-AFAFRICA commander visits Airmen in Djibouti, by SSgt Penny Snoozy, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT